 If you upload a geolocated SketchUp model, the renderbots create a KMZ file.

-If the SketchUp model you upload is not geolocated, the renderbots create a COLLADA file.
+If the SketchUp model you upload is not geolocated, the renderbots create a COLLADA file, which has a .dae file extension.

 If you upload a public model and selected the Is Printable checkbox, the renderbots send the file to 3DPrintCloud and receive an STL file.